NSAPH-Data-Platform/nsaph-core-platform/notes/lish-notes.md

 | File | Description
 |------|------------
 |docker-compose.yml | Docker-compose file, contains the majority of all settings
-|superset/superset-config.py | Script that doecker executes within teh container
+|superset/superset-config.py | Script that doecker executes within the container
 |superset/postresql/init/db-init.sql | database definitions
 |startup.sh | script that can be used either to install and initialize Superset or as a list of commands that should be manually executed